A room without books is like a body without a soul

 The essential notion of Lean thinking is confirmed or validated learning.
 A lean startup methodology is a scientific approach to launching a startup that draws on user feedback data to guide and speed up the product’s iterative development.

 One must follow the build-measure-learn loop and come up with a product that is loved by customers.
-In this groundbreaking book, Eric introduced new terms like Minimal Viable Products (MVP), Innovation accounting, validated learning and the 5 Why analysis.
-I must recommend this book if anyone wants to learn how startups work differently than big organisations and how to minimise wastes and come up with a winning product, service.
+In this groundbreaking book, Eric introduced new terms like Minimal Viable Products (MVP), Innovation Accounting, validated learning and the 5 Why analysis.
+I must recommend this book if anyone wants to learn how startups work differently than big organisations and how to minimise waste and come up with a winning product, or service.

 This book is available as a free download on the internet.

 This book is based on outcome-based innovation.
 What Customers Want explains with examples why it is important to address customer needs rather than just focusing on products and technologies.
 “People don’t want to buy a quarter-inch drill.
 They want a quarter-inch hole!”.

 Tony explains three key components of outcome-based innovation: